Five steps to slimming your green-lidded bin

 Your green-lidded bin should only be used for non-recyclable waste materials.
 Included here are 5 suggestions on how to slim your general waste bin, and reduce the amount of waste your household is sending to landfill.

-The key to moving to a smaller green-lidded general waste bin is understanding exactly what you are putting into it.
 The following questions may be worth thinking about to check that your household is fully utilising available recycling services:

 What have you put into your green-lidded bin this past week?